radiac/django-style/README.md

 Features:

-* Themes for plain CSS and Bootstrap 5
+* Themes for plain CSS, Tailwind 4, and Bootstrap 5
+* Mobile support
 * App layout for content with a complex UI
 * Basic menu support